ahmedriaz4243/CPQ-Software-Muhammad/README.md

 5. **Deleting a Quote**:
     - Click on "Delete Quote" button.
     - Enter the quote number to delete and confirm.

+6. **DB file**:
+    - The 'quotes.db' file is a simple database file that will be created in the same directory.

 ## Contributing & Feedback

 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.